Sherlemious/IGCSE-CS-PC-Transpiler/README.md

 ##### Note that this does not currently support nested WHILE Loops.

 ### REPEAT Loop (Under development)
 A conditional loop that is repeated as long as a condition is being met.
-Any statements should be insterted between the REPEAT and the UNTIL STATEMENT
+Any statements should be insterted between the REPEAT and the UNTIL statement.
   ```
   REPEAT
   PRINT "HELLO WORLD !"